Nandakishore695/Basic-React-Example-For-Beginner/README.md

 export default memo(ParentComponent);

 ```
-**22.What is useMemo hook in react?**
+**22. What is useMemo hook in react?**

-**23.What is HOC in react?**
+**23. What is HOC in react?**
-- A higher-order component is an advanced technique in React for reusing component logic it takes a component as a input and returns a new component.
+- A higher-order component is an advanced technique in React for reusing component logic it takes a component as an input and returns a new component.

-**24.What are life cycle method in react?**
+**24. What are life cycle methods in react?**
 - **i. class components have lifecycle methods that are invoked at different stages of a component:**
   - componentDidMount() Invoked after the component is render to the DOM.
   - componentDidUpdate(): Invoked after the component is re-rendered.